As baseball tries to return to normal, a reminder of how fragile the season may be

 But the precautions have a purpose.
 Los Angeles Dodgers Manager Dave Roberts, who was forced to pull his third baseman out of the final game of last year’s World Series after late notice of a positive coronavirus test, admitted that the vaccine may be fostering “a little laxness.”

-“Our players are 100-percent supportive of doing what we can to win the battle off the field to ultimately win the battle on the field,” he said.
+“Our players are 100 percent supportive of doing what we can to win the battle off the field to ultimately win the battle on the field,” he said.
 “We’re doing it, but certainly those are reminders that make us stay on guard.”

 The Brewers nearly saw their Opening Day ruined Wednesday when they learned that someone in their clubhouse tested positive for the virus, only to learn through subsequent testing that it had been a false positive and would not affect their Opening Day plans.